-- The housing stock in Bass Coast is mostly homogenous, with 91% of dwellings classified as separate houses in 2016. - Medium density housing types (i.e., townhouses, unit, apartments) make up a very small proportion of total stock (7%). - The average household size in Bass Coast in 2016 was 2.17 people, reflecting the high proportion of single person and adult couple households. - A substantial proportion of housing in North Wonthaggi is occupied by families (40%) this district has the largest average household size (2.46 people). - The substantial supply of separate dwellings contrasts with the predominantly smaller household types (one and two persons).
+- The housing stock in Bass Coast is mostly homogenous, with 91% of dwellings classified as separate houses. - Medium density housing (i.e. townhouses, unit, apartments) make up a very small proportion of housing (8%). - The average household size in Bass Coast in 2021 was 2.19 people, reflecting the high proportion of single person and adult couple households.
+This is lower than the Regional Victorian average of 2.35. - A substantial proportion of housing in North Wonthaggi and the Other Coast and Rural Hinterland Areas are occupied by families (25% and 27% respectively).
+These two districts also had the largest average household sizes (2.43 and 2.44 persons respectively). - The substantial supply of separate dwellings contrasts with the predominantly smaller household types.